andrew-cui-zz/andrew-cui.github.io/README.md

 - 06/14/2017: Redesigning website from scratch with Bootstrap 4, having a better knowledge of HTML/CSS development.
 Trying out new color scheme and design ideas.

-- 07/26/2017: I've been working on and off for this, but had an idea for a new, more exciting design - updated as just the landing page for now, but more to come!
+- 07/26/2017: I've been working on and off for this, but had an idea for a new, more exciting design - updated as just the landing page for now.

 - 08/06/2017: Relaunching new main section of website.

-SmoothScroll thanks to Chris Ferdinandi on GitHub!
-// TODO:
-  1. Continue and add projects/other content (ex: books)
-  2. Refactor HTML/CSS to improve website speed and code cleanliness
+- 10/10/2017: I wasn't satisfied with the design I created last time, since it was too cluttered.
+I've redesigned it from bottom up - this time, also focusing on better-structured and styled HTML and (especially) CSS.
+Will be looking to improve performance as well.